The Hunger (collection): Inspiration and styling

 The Hunger is the seventh collection by McQueen for his eponymous fashion house, for the Spring/Summer 1996 season.
 It was inspired by the erotic horror films The Hunger (1983), which featured a love triangle between two vampires and a human doctor, and Cat People (1982), in which a young woman discovers she is a seductive werecat.
 As was typical for McQueen, the collection focused on sharp tailoring, experimental materials, and strategically-bared skin.
 Prior to the show, he stated that his intention was to produce "wearable clothes" that balanced artistic expression with commercial concerns.
 He told his friend and collaborator Pons that he "wanted to break some rules and do something a bit shocking".

 The collection's palette was mainly red, white, and black.
 McQueen made use of natural materials such as leather and feathers, and incorporated nature-themed prints with designs of leopard spots, thorns, and feathers.
-He also had textile consultant Kim Hassler produce a sweater made of fur from his mother's dog.
+Other, more modern or unconventional materials also appeared.
+Textile consultant Kim Hassler was asked to produce a sweater made of fur from McQueen's mother's dog.
+The feather print used on the jacket from Look 29 was created using a photo emulsion process on a nylon silkscreen.
+Normally the silkscreen would be used to print duplicates, but McQueen simply made it into the coat, although it was not intended for this purpose.

 Sexuality was front and centre.
 One of the men's shirts featured a graffiti-style design that referenced the sexual act of fisting.
 Many garments featured extreme cutouts and slashes, exposing the lining or the model's bare flesh.
 Menswear and womenswear alike had cuts which exposed breasts and thighs.
 Depending on the placement, the slashes visually evoked the vulva or self-harm by cutting, which McQueen sometimes engaged in.
 The low-cut bumster trousers for which McQueen had become famous made an appearance in both men's and women's wear.
 The rest of the menswear primarily comprised short-sleeved button-up dress shirts, flat-front trousers, and leather jackets.

 It's the ugly things I notice more, because other people tend to ignore the ugly things.